 Living and Dying Well with Frailty

-Helping community teams to improve how they identify and support people aged 65 and over to live and die well with frailty in their community
+The collaborative was set up in 2019 to support HSCPs to improve how they identify and enable people aged 65 and over to live and die well with frailty in the community.

-We are working with Health and social care partnerships and GP clusters through a national collaborative to improve earlier identification, anticipatory care planning and shared decision-making, to ensure that people living with frailty get the support they need, at the right time, at the right place.
+We worked with Health and social care partnerships and GP clusters to improve earlier identification, anticipatory care planning and shared decision-making, to ensure that people living with frailty get the support they need, at the right time, at the right place.

 - use the eFrailty Index through SPIRE to identify people aged 65 and over living with frailty